 Shadiow earned a PhD in philosophy from Arizona State University, a MEd in English/language arts teacher education from the Montana State University-Bozeman, and a BS in English, speech, and theater from Bemidji State University.

-- Faculty, Faculty Support, Leadership, Magna All Access, Magna Commons, On-Demand Seminars, Teaching Strategies
+- Faculty, Faculty Support, Leadership, Magna All Access, Magna Commons, On-Demand Seminars, Personal Development

 - Who Am I When I Teach?
 Understanding Teacher Persona